matematiflo/CompAssistedMath2024/Lean/07_intro_to_Lean.md

 -- #check @Eq.refl
 ```

 To conclude, let us see an example of a case when we do not get what we might expect.
-If we write to write fractions naively, we see that the types of those terms is not what we think it is.
+If we write fractions naively, we see that the types of those terms is not what we think it is.

 ```lean
 #check 42 / 21  -- 42 / 21 : Nat